Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 Desember 2025 02.24.19 UTC
+- WIB: Senin, 29 Desember 2025 03.32.45 UTC
-- WITA: Senin, 29 Desember 2025 03.24.19 UTC
+- WITA: Senin, 29 Desember 2025 04.32.45 UTC
-- WIT: Senin, 29 Desember 2025 04.24.19 UTC
+- WIT: Senin, 29 Desember 2025 05.32.45 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

 Kategori: technology